-^{3 &}quot;Regulated Entities" means Authorised Firms, Authorised Market Institutions and Registered Auditors.
+3 "Regulated Entities" means Authorised Firms, Authorised Market Institutions and Registered Auditors.

-^{4 &}quot;Controller is defined in the General Module in Rule 11.8.2 and includes a person who holds 10% or more of the shares in an Authorised Firm or a Holding Company of that firm, or are entitled to exercise or control the exercise of 10% or more of the voting rights in an Authorised Firm or a Holding Company of that firm, or are able to exercise significant influence over the management of an Authorised Firm.
+4 "Controller is defined in the General Module in Rule 11.8.2 and includes a person who holds 10% or more of the shares in an Authorised Firm or a Holding Company of that firm, or are entitled to exercise or control the exercise of 10% or more of the voting rights in an Authorised Firm or a Holding Company of that firm, or are able to exercise significant influence over the management of an Authorised Firm.

-Prohibition on being employed by, or acting for, a Regulated Entity
+X) Prohibition on being employed by, or acting for, a Regulated Entity

-You, your spouse or your children must not act as an employee, officer or director in any capacity, whether remunerated or otherwise, for a Regulated Entity.
+You must not act as an employee, officer or director in any capacity, whether remunerated or otherwise, for:

-In addition, you, your spouse or your children must not act as an employee, officer or director in any capacity, whether remunerated or otherwise, for a wholly-owned subsidiary or parent of a Regulated Entity unless, following an assessment of the firm (including its size, the nature of its business and its significance to the DIFC) the DFSA's Board concludes that it is highly unlikely that a perceived or actual conflict would arise.
+- a Regulated Entity; or - a majority-owned subsidiary or parent of a Regulated Entity unless, following an assessment of the firm (including its size, the nature of its business and its significance to the DIFC) the DFSA's Board concludes that it is highly unlikely that a perceived or actual conflict would arise.